-Books by Ciaran MacAirt include the critically acclaimed McGurk’s Bar Bombing and soon-to-be-released collection of articles and essays, Trope.
+Books by Ciarán MacAirt include the critically acclaimed McGurk’s Bar Bombing and his most recent collection, Trope – Essays and Articles.

 Proceeds of the latter will be donated to the charity, Paper Trail, to support victims and survivors in their pursuit of truth.

 McGurk’s Bar Bombing

 4th December 1971, British extremists bombed McGurk’s Bar, a family-run pub in North Belfast.
 The explosion tore through the building and killed 15 men, women and children, making it the country’s most devastating massacre of innocent civilians since the Nazi Blitz a generation before.
 Nevertheless, these victims became the forgotten victims of a dirty war.

 The British government, military and RUC police immediately blamed the bombing on an Irish Republican own-goal even though the full weight of evidence, including a witness who saw the bomb being planted, proved it was a terrorist attack.
 As the families prepared to bury their loved ones, the British state buried the truth.

 Since then the families have fought tirelessly and constitutionally to clear the names of their loved ones – for their only crime was their faith.

 Trope /trəʊp/ noun, a motif; a significant or recurrent theme